 Podcasting is a marketing strategy that many businesses use to enhance their brand.
 If executed well, they’re are an excellent way of:

 In this article we’ll explore the benefits of having a podcast content strategy.
-We’ll also be looking at how online audio can drive brand growth and performance, raise your brand’s profile, and create stronger relationships with customers.
+We’ll also be looking at how online audio can drive brand growth and performance, what the future looks like for the industry, and how you can future-proof your podcast content.

 Let’s dive straight in…